patternfly/patternfly-elements/elements/pfe-styles/README.md

 #### Grid

 The numbers refer to the width of the children, and the unit is *how many columns* that item occupies.
-For example, if you are looking for a simple layout where each child is 50% wide, and they each sit side by side, you should use `.pfe-m-all-6-col-on-xl` which tells each child to occupy 6 (out of 12) columns.
+For example, if you are looking for a simple layout where each child is 50% wide, and they each sit side by side, you should use `.pfe-m-all-6-col-on-xl` which tells each child to occupy 6 (out of 12) columns on an xl screen.

 Use this equation to determine the number you need, per breakpoint: